duckietown/docs-brown/book/doc-sky/41-sensors/40-imu.md

 ###### Footnotes
 [<b id="f1">1</b>](#a1)We will note now that you will also interface with the flight controller to control the motors of the drone.
-The flight controller is the component that sends controls the actuators (the motors) by sending pwm values to the ESC's.
-What all of these terms mean will be discussed later on when we focus on controlling and actuating the robot; for now, we are only focussed on the the sensors on the flight controller.
+The flight controller is the component that controls the actuators (the motors) by sending PWM values to the ESCs.
+What all of these terms mean will be discussed later on when we focus on controlling and actuating the robot; for now, we are only focused on the the sensors on the flight controller.

-[<b id="f2">1</b>](#a2) We refer to this here as 'heading' instead of 'yaw' because 'yaw' refers to the orientation of the drone in a global frame, but the yaw of the flight controller is relative to whatever direction the drone is facing when it starts up.
-Thus, we call this the heading of the drone becasue it measures what direction the drone is pointing relative to when it started up.
-(Think of this like a compass heading in which North is determined by the initial direction that the drone is facing)
+[<b id="f2">2</b>](#a2) We refer to this here as 'heading' instead of 'yaw' because 'yaw' refers to the orientation of the drone in a global frame, but the yaw of the flight controller is relative to whatever direction the drone is facing when it starts up.
+Thus, we call this the heading of the drone because it measures what direction the drone is pointing relative to when it started up.
+(Think of this like a compass heading in which North is determined by the initial direction that the drone is facing.)